-Without With full
+Without Over-allotment Exercise With full Over-allotment Exercise

-Over-allotment Over-allotment

-Exercise Exercise

 Per Share \$ \$

 Total \$ \$

-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$3.0 million.
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$2.6 million.
 We have also agreed to reimburse the underwriters for up to \$20,000 of expenses related to the review of this offering by the Financial Industry Regulatory Authority.